LuisJimenez35/Condominium-App/README.md

 1. Officers will be able to choose the housing project they are working on that day.
 2. To be able to filter by license plate number vehicles of the condominium owners that have free entry.
 3. Review a visitation record per condominium owner to grant access.
-4. Ex.
+4. Example:
       a.
 Visitor Karla Guzman arrives at the housing project in her black Toyota Rav4 vehicle and indicates that she is going to house 120 where Julian is staying.
       b.
 The officer must check the system and filter by house, license plate or name and verify that there is already a visitation record made to proceed with the opening of the gate.
       c.
 Otherwise, he will have to call the condominium owner directly to proceed with the opening of the gate.

-##🚨 Additional requirement
+## 🚨Additional requirement
 EasyPass
 The system will give the condominium owner the opportunity to make an EasyPass.
 The EasyPass is a QR Code (based on a 4-digit number) that can be shared with the visitor.
 This code is valid for 12 hours and the visitor can, instead of talking to the security officer, scan their QR code or type in their EasyPass on a digital keypad.
 If the code is correct, it will give the visitor free passage or it will indicate that the code is incorrect.